massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ### Download the Artifact

 This option is easier for complex artifacts (like networks or cloud infrastructure) but it doesn’t always work for authentication artifacts since you need local credentials to assume AWS roles (if you followed our guide for importing your AWS IAM Role credential, you likely don’t have permission to assume the role).
-First you would provision the resource you need using Massdriver (like an AWS VPC), then you would visit the [artifacts page](https://app.massdriver.cloud/artifacts) in the Massdriver console, navigate to the artifact for the bundle you just provisioned, and click the “Download Raw” button.
+First you would provision the resource you need using Massdriver (like an AWS VPC), then you would visit the [artifacts page](https://app.massdriver.cloud/artifacts) in the Massdriver console, navigate to the artifact for the bundle you just provisioned, and click the **Download Raw** button.
 This will download a JSON formatted version of your artifact.
 Open the file and copy the contents directly `_connections.auto.tfvars.json` file like this:

 ```json
 {